nilenso/planet-nilenso/source/_posts/2013-09-16-octopress-planet-dot-rb-and-the-nilenso-blog.markdown

 ##The deploy hook and cronjob

-We use capistrano to deploy our blog.
+We use [Capistrano](https://github.com/capistrano/capistrano) to deploy our blog.
 Here's the post deploy hook that we use on it:
 {% codeblock config/deploy.rb lang:ruby %}
 task :octopress_planet_generate do
   run "cd #{deploy_to}/current && bundle exec planet generate && bundle exec rake generate"